rh-mobb/documentation/content/misc/secrets-store-csi/azure-key-vault.md

       --name secret1 --value "Hello"
     ```

-1. Create a Service Principal for the keyvault
+1. Create a Service Principal for the key Vault

    > Note: If this gives you an error, you may need upgrade your Azure CLI to the latest version.